 Interest rate risk is the risk that the fair value or the future cash flows of a financial instrument will be changed because of changes in market interest rates.
-We will be subject to changes in market interest rates in connection with our longterm debt.
-Our principal interest rate exposure will relate to variable rate borrowings under our Revolving Credit Facility.
+We are subject to changes in market interest rates in connection with our long-term debt.
+Our principal interest rate exposure relates to variable rate borrowings under our Revolving Credit Facility.
+As of March 31, 2024, there were no borrowings outstanding under our Revolving Credit Facility.